cloudfoundry/credhub-cli/README.md

 	generate --type <cred type> --name <cred name> [generate params] Generate and set a credential value based on generation parameters.
 		-t, --type							Sets the type of credential to store or generate.
-Default: 'value'* -n, --name							Selects the credential being set*
+Default: 'value' -n, --name							Selects the credential being set

 		Parameters for generating credential type 'value'
-		-l, --length NUMBER					Sets length of generated value (Default: 20)* --exclude-upper 			        Exclude upper alpha characters from generated value* --exclude-lower 		            Exclude lower alpha characters from generated value* --exclude-number 		            Exclude numbers from generated value*
+		-l, --length NUMBER					Sets length of generated value (Default: 20) --exclude-upper 			        Exclude upper alpha characters from generated value --exclude-lower 		            Exclude lower alpha characters from generated value --exclude-number 		            Exclude numbers from generated value
-		--exclude-special 	  	            Exclude special characters from generated value*
+		--exclude-special 	  	            Exclude special characters from generated value

 		Parameters for generating credential type 'certificate'
-		--signing-ca						Sets the CA used to sign the generated certificate* --duration							Sets the valid duration for the generated certificate* --key-length						Sets the bit length of the key* --common-name						Sets the common name of the generated certificate*
+		--ca					     	    Sets the CA used to sign the generated certificate* --duration							Sets the valid duration for the generated certificate* --key-length						Sets the bit length of the key* --common-name						Sets the common name of the generated certificate*